-- A. Regular status full-time and part-time employees will bid shifts and days off annually based upon seniority on or about April 1st.
+- A. Regular status full-time and part-time employees in detention will bid shifts and days off annually based upon seniority on or about April 1st.
 Effective dates of new schedules will be the beginning of the first pay period in May.
-For the purposes of Article 4, Section 5(A), Eemployee seniority will be based on their continuous service date as defined in the Marion County Personnel Rules.
-If multiple employees have the same continuous service date, they will rotate seniority each time shifts are bid.
+Regular status full-time and part-time employees in GAP will bid shifts and days off annually based upon seniority on or about April 1st.
+Effective dates of the new schedules will be the beginning of the first pay period in September.
+For the purposes of Article 4, Section 5(A), employee seniority will be as defined in Article 24.
+If multiple employees have the same seniority date, they will rotate seniority each time shifts are bid.
 For the first of such bids, the employee whose last name as listed on the most recent paycheck is the first in alphabetical order shall bid first. - B. Trial service employees will be assigned shifts based on training and experience needs as determined by the employer. - C. The employer shall post the shifts prior to the annual bid noting hours of work, days off, and any job requirements, including but not limited to gender and bilingual ability.
 On any given shift, no more than one position shall be set aside for a male staff and one position set aside for a female staff in detention and GAP.
 Should the shift bidding by seniority or vacancies result in unbalanced shifts by the basis of employee experience and ability to perform their jobs, then the employer may move the least senior employee possible in order to achieve the balanced shift. - D. Subject only to restrictions expressly set forth in this agreement, management shall have the discretion in managing, setting, and modifying shifts, including but not limited to determining the number of positions for each shift, establishing the job requirements for positions on shift, adding or subtracting from shifts during the time the schedule is in effect, modifying the shift schedule from one bid period to the next bid period, and whether GAP and detention positions shall be bid together.
 Further, this shift selection process shall not limit or restrict the employer's right or ability to modify the workweek or shifts between bids based on business needs.